-February 03, 2016: Nissan has showcased the dream car, GT-R at the ongoing Auto Expo, New Delhi.
-If the car launches in India, it is expected to come with a price tag of around Rs 2 Cr and will stand against the likes of Audi R8 and Porsche 911.
-Being a benchmark for good acceleration, the car can sprint from standstill to 100kmph in just 2 second with a top speed of 315.4 kmph.
+September 01, 2016: Nissan India has started taking pre-bookings for the GT-R which is expected to hit Indian showrooms by the end of this year.
+Earlier, the new GT-R was showcased at the 2016 Auto Expo, New Delhi.
+Being a benchmark for good acceleration, the car can sprint from standstill to 100kmph in just 2 seconds with a top speed of 315.4 kmph.
 The GT-R is powered by a 3.8-litre twin turbo V6 engine that churns a power output of 554bhp at 6,400rpm and 632Nm of torque in-between 3,200 to 5,800rpm.
 The car gets a black grille and GT-R badge at the front and four big round tail lights with four exhaust tips wrapped in chrome at the rear to complement the car with a sportier look.
+It is expected to come with a price tag of around Rs 2 cr and will take on the likes of the Audi R8 and the Porsche 911.

 Get up-to-date expert videos of Nissan GTR - Subscribe Now!
 See below our handpicked GTR Videos from Youtube and Web.